Source: http://news.feedzilla.com/en_us/stories/politics/top-stories/314696430?client_source=feed&format=rss

 Trader Justin Flinn works in a booth on the floor of the New York Stock Exchange, Thursday, June 20, 2013.
 Financial markets are sliding after the Federal Reserve said it could end its huge bond-buying program by the middle of next year.
 (AP Photo/Richard Drew)

-(AP) ?
+NEW YORK (AP) ?
 Stunned investors are now wondering whether the markets' big sell-off was an overreaction or a sign of more volatility to come.

 Global financial markets plunged Thursday after the Federal Reserve roiled Wall Street by saying it could reduce its aggressive economic stimulus program later this year.
 Concerns about China's economy heightened worries.